marvin-hansen/SP-contest/README.md

 Welcome to the second fast.ai learning challange.
 Unlike traditional Kaggle competitions, the main goal of a learning competition is learn and share our knowledge within the fastai community by fostering collaboration.

-Close in spirit to the [first one about earthquakes](https://forums.fast.ai/t/welcome-to-our-first-time-series-learning-competition-earthquakes/30951), we believe that by focusing our work on the same dataset, we will be able to learn and share our knowledge with the DL/ML community in a very practical way.
+Close in spirit to the [first challange about earthquakes](https://forums.fast.ai/t/welcome-to-our-first-time-series-learning-competition-earthquakes/30951), we believe that by focusing our work on the same dataset, we will be able to learn and share our knowledge with the DL/ML community in a very practical way.

 ## Objective: